 For Emergency Service Arrivals

 - A parking guard will meet you at the entrance of Penn Vet’s parking lot and direct you to the traffic circle in front of Ryan Hospital.

 - Please remain in your car and call 215-573-5358 or 215-898-3152.

 - If you feel that your pet is in a life threatening situation, please let us know immediately and our care team will come out to assist you.

-- If your pet is medically stable, our health care team will collect medical history over the phone and then meet you by the car to evaluate your pet and/or bring your pet into the hospital for further evaluation or treatment.
+- If your pet is medically stable, our health care team will collect medical history over the phone.

 - The clinician assigned to your pet will communicate with you via phone call about any diagnostic findings and to help you make treatment decisions.